 A donation page plays a bigger role than you might think.

 First of all you need to guide your users to your donation page with clear and emotive calls to cation.
-Once they're on the page, you must continue to impress them by providing a clear, clear and rewarding experience.
+Once they're on the page, you must continue to impress them by providing a clear, quick and rewarding experience.

 Your donation page must have: